bentemple/nvidia_shield_tv_controller/HomeAssistantSetup.md

 ## Setup Overview:
 1. Install the app variants you want to use (see installation options below). **IMPORTANT: You MUST install the Shield variant** as it is the main app which houses the accessibility service and configuration for all variants.
 2. Enable the `Shield TV Control` app accessibility service and configure it: Settings → Device Preferences → Accessibility → Shield TV Control → Configuration
-3. In the Configuration screen, enter your Home Assistant base URL, long-lived access token, and the package name for the app you want to return to when pressing the Netflix button (e.g., `com.netflix.ninja`)
+3. In the Configuration screen, enter your Home Assistant base URL, long-lived access token, and the package name for the app you want to launch when pressing the Netflix button when already on the Nvidia Shield (e.g., `com.netflix.ninja` or `org.jellyfin.androidtv`)
 4. Create a new Home Assistant automation to subscribe to the `nvidia_shield_tv_request` event type and perform the desired actions.
 You can use the *Choose* action and filter conditionally with the *Value Template*: `{{ trigger.event.data.command == "SELECT_TV_INPUT" and trigger.event.data.value == "shield"}}`
 The default `event.data.value` is the name of the build variant. i.e. one of:
 `shield, speaker, nintendo_switch, pc, ps4, ps5, xboxone, gameconsole`